bricenoana/2261HW4/README.md

 1. **Player Movement**: Use the left, right, up, and down arrow keys to move the player (ghost) around the screen and avoid the ghost hunter.
 2. **Crosses**: Collect the crosses that randomly spawn throughout the map.
 Each cross collected is +1 point.
 3. **Ghost Hunter Movement**: The hunter will rapidly move throughout the map searching for the ghost with his flashlight.
 Avoid him.
+4. **Score**: Once the ghost collects 10 crosses, the hunter will get mad and speed up significantly, making the chase a little harder!

 ## Objective
 - **Player Objective**: The player’s goal is to collect as many crosses as possible before getting caught by the ghost hunter.
 Survive and stay out of his way!